 Have you done anything like that for God?
 Do we have too much fun?
 Do we live too comfortably?
 Do we eat too well?
 Do we indulge our flesh too much to be holy and spiritual people?

 Even the Mormons seem to indulge less than we do.
 They abstain from coffee and tea and cola.
 Many of us drink several cups a day of that kind of stuff.
 Think of the Muslim religion.
 The women wear the Burka things whenever they’re out in public, even if it’s 110 degrees out, they’re covered from head to toe.
 They wear no makeup or perfume in public.
 What devotion!
 What commitment to not be a cause of stumbling to men!
 And at least 5 times a day everyday, at dawn, noon, mid afternoon, sunset and at night they go to their knees facing Mecca and say prayers.
 I saw a Muslim woman in the Denver airport one time.
 It was the time of day for a prayer, and there in the airport, unashamed of who was watching her, she went to her knees and did her thing.
 Do you go to your knees at least five times a day for God?
 Are we doing enough?
 Many devoted Hindus live on a strictly vegetarian diet.
 Some eat only one meal a day, not because they have to, but they choose to for their relationship with deity.
 Some Hindu Sadhus go live in solitary places, in caves, in deserted temples, in the jungle, or in the forest, eating just leaves, fruits, roots, and whatever grows wild.
 Others live in monastic communities.
 Some abandon all clothing.
 Others wear only a scanty loin cloth… seeking to escape all worldly pleasures and just be wholly focused on God.
 The Jews and the Seventh Day Adventists and Seventh Day Baptists are convinced that observance of the Sabbath is something we need to do, that it’s in the top ten things we need to do, that we need to give our Saturdays to rest and to spiritual enrichment.
 And they can quote Bible in support of their conviction.
 And the Jews are absolutely convinced that circumcision is still an essential mark of God’s people today, and that God never intended us to be eat things like pork and catfish and shellfish.
 And the meat we can eat has to come from animals that are slaughtered in the right way.
-And again, they can Bible for that.
+And again, they can site some Bible for that.

 Are we really close with God?
 Are we missing something?
 Are we doing enough?
 Is there something we’re not doing that we need to be doing?